Fellowship Programme for Government Officials from the Western Balkans

 The participants of this programme are ambitious and high-potential Balkan government officials.
-They attend intensive seminars, gain practice by working in the administrations of European Union Member States for three months, learn their host country’s language and experience international and intercultural exchange.
+They attend intensive seminars, gain practice by working in the administrations of European Union Member States, learn their host country’s language and experience international and intercultural exchange.
 Through these activities, they acquire new skills and knowledge on how European political and social systems work, while simultaneously networking with colleagues from the region and the EU.
 In this process, civil servants upgrade their capacities and leadership skills, and bring home hands-on knowledge of European principles of administration, thus contributing to the acceleration of the European integration of the region and its substantial transformation.

 Policy hackathons are competitions that create a fusion of policy research and analysis, and digital technology, with a focus on solving social problems.
 The goal of these unique regional endeavours is to inspire innovative ideas on how to change the Balkan political and social environments.

 Competitions are held throughout the region.
 Defining key problems faced by citizens and stimulating out-of- the-box thinking about how to solve them are the tasks for the participants.
 Organised in teams, they have two days to design the digital policy tools that could contribute to solving particular problems in the given policy areas.
 A digital policy tool can be anything that is used every day in the world of digital communications – a website, mobile application, search engine, browser add-on, social network etc.